Shre-19-yansh/SQL-Tableau---Operations-Financial-Performance-Analysis/Case_Study_Solution.md

 ### Analysis:
-- The 7-day rolling window clearly highlights several unexpected dips where both volume and revenue fall more than 10% below trend.
-These dips occur frequently through the month, indicating short-term volatility rather than isolated anomalies.
-Most flagged days show simultaneous drops in both volume and revenue, suggesting operational disruptions rather than demand-side noise.
-A few exceptions show normal revenue but dipped volume or vice-versa, pointing to potential pricing or mix effects.
-Overall, the pattern reveals consistent daily underperformance clusters, signaling that stability issues may be systemic rather than random.
+- The 7-day rolling window highlights several unexpected dips where both volume and revenue fall more than 10% below their recent trends.
+These dips occur at multiple points during the year, indicating short-term volatility rather than isolated one-off anomalies.
+In most flagged cases, both volume and revenue decline simultaneously, suggesting periods of operational or market-driven disruption.
+A smaller number of instances show divergence between volume and revenue, which may reflect pricing or product-mix effects.
+Overall, the results point to recurring short-term fluctuations that warrant deeper investigation to determine their underlying causes.
 ---
 ## Q19.
 Create a Production Efficiency Dashboard showing:Plan vs Actual Volume, Efficiency (%), Trend over months